thu-pacman/RoMeo/README.md

 To reproduce this work, a GPU server with NVIDIA 4090 and H100 GPUs is required.

-**For AE Reviewers, please check the HotCRP website for instructions on how to access the provided GPU servers.**
+**For AE Reviewers, please check the HotCRP website comments for instructions on how to access the provided GPU servers.**

 To avoid issues of environment and network, we strongly recommend reviewers to use our provided environment.